burnettk/vim-angular/README.md

 ```

-Now, if you take that "it" prefix, and replace it with "iit", instead of
+Now, if you take that "it" prefix, and replace it with "fit", instead of
 running your entire suite, it will run JUST THAT ONE SPEC.
 There are
 probably bad reasons to want to do this, like if your build is broken
 and you want to ignore the failures, but it can be pretty handy to